Freeze-dried food and 1 bathroom: 6 simulate Mars in dome

 But the experiment soon spiraled out of control, with the carbon dioxide level rising dangerously and plants and animals dying.
 The crew members grew hungry and squabbled so badly that by the time they emerged two years later, some of them weren’t speaking to each other.

-The University of Hawaii operates the dome, called Hawaii Space Exploration Analog and Simulation, or HI-SEAS, and NASA has dedicated more than $2 million to this stage of the project.
+The University of Hawaii operates the dome, called Hawaii Space Exploration Analog and Simulation, or HI-SEAS, and NASA has dedicated more than $2 million to the various stages of the project.

 Scientists previously lived in the dome for two other long-term NASA-funded stays — one of them lasting a year, the other eight months — to study food requirements and crew cohesion.